-Anytime someone walks into my office or even my house (although these days my house is overrun with tiny humans), they comment on how organized everything appears to be.
-There’s always more that I feel like needs a better place, but I agree- it is organized.
+Any time someone walks into my house (although these days my home is overrun with tiny humans), they comment on how organized everything appears to be.
+There’s always more that I feel needs done but I agree.
+It is organized.
 The piece they don’t ask me about is why.

-So many times people assume that you either are organized or you’re not.
-The reality is that it is not an either or situation.
+So many times people assume organization is an inherent personality trait; you either have it or you don't.
+The reality is that it is not an either/or situation.
 There are some people who are more naturally organized and I would place myself in that category, but like most other traits, if you want it bad enough, you can make it happen.
-All of that to say this, you can be organized and quite frankly if you own a small business, it’s imperative!
+All of that to say: you can be organized and, quite frankly, if you own a small business, it’s imperative!

-When people do ask my why I am organized, I tell them this- if everything in my physical space, including my virtual space online, is disorganized and a mess, then so is everything in my brain.
+If everything in my physical space - including my virtual space online - is a disorganized mess, then so is everything in my brain.
 If my brain is a mess, then there’s no way that I will be as productive as I need to be to really use my time effectively.
 Productivity is the name of the game.
 The more productive a person is, the more that person can accomplish within the day.
-Afterall, we are all given the same 24 hours in the day- it’s what you choose to do with them that really matters (and I have never been a proponent of skipping sleep- I love to sleep).
+After all, we are all given the same 24 hours in the day.
+It’s what you choose to do with them that really matters.

 Tips for getting organized: